 Star House operates Central Ohio's only drop-in center for youth, ages 14-24, experiencing homelessness.
 Our drop-in center is open 365 days a year.

-Along with Finance Fund and the Columbus Metropolitan Housing Authority, Star House operates Carol Stewart Village—a neighborhood for young adults with on-site programs and services.
+Star House provides social services at Carol Stewart Village—a neighborhood for young adults with on-site programs and services.

 Star House connects young people with transitional employment opportunities through our workforce development program, Star Works.